-Education: Primary Schools Overview of Lead Organisations East Sussex County Council (ESCC) has a statutory duty to ensure there is sufficient capacity to meet current and future demand for early years, primary, secondary and special school places.
+Education: Primary Education: Primary Schools Overview of Lead Organisations East Sussex County Council (ESCC) has a statutory duty to ensure there is sufficient capacity to meet current and future demand for early years, primary, secondary and special school places.
 It seeks to achieve this in partnership with key stakeholders including early years settings, schools, academies, parents and carers, dioceses, borough and district councils and local communities.
 Main Sources of Information ESCC Education Commissioning Plan 2017-21.
 Existing and Planned Provision There are currently 26 state funded primary schools in Lewes District.
-In recent years 840 additional permanent primary places have been created as follows: 210 places at High Cliff Primary Academy in Newhaven 210 places at Cradle Hill Community Primary School, Seaford 105 places at Ringmer Primary School 105 places at Southover CE Primary School, Lewes town 70 places at Iford and Kingston CE Primary School 70 places at Telscombe Cliffs Community Primary School 70 places at Wivelsfield Primary School ESCC has no plans for further primary school places in the District, but the situation will be monitored and any future requirements reported the Education Commissioning Plan and future versions of the IDP.
+In recent years 840 additional permanent primary places have been created as follows: 210 places at High Cliff Primary Academy in Newhaven 210 places at Cradle Hill Community Primary School, Seaford 105 places at Ringmer Primary School 105 places at Southover CE Primary School, Lewes town 70 places at Iford and Kingston CE Primary School 70 places at Telscombe Cliffs Community Primary School 70 places at Wivelsfield Primary School ESCC has no plans for further primary School places in the plan area, but the situation will be monitored and any future requirements reported the Education Commissioning Plan and future versions of the IDP.
 Funding Sources Central Government grant, ESCC capital programme and developer contributions.
 Key Issues None currently identified.
 Future education infrastructure requirements will be subject to review as new information on pupil/child number forecasts becomes available.
-Summary/Role of The Local Plan should seek to ensure that education provision

-Local Plan and IDP meets the needs of communities, particularly where new housing development creates a need for new or expanded facilities.
+Summary/Role of Local Plan and IDP The Local Plan should seek to ensure that education provision meets the needs of communities, particularly where new housing development creates a need for new or expanded facilities.

 Education: Secondary Schools Overview of Lead Organisations East Sussex County Council (ESCC) has a statutory duty to ensure there is sufficient capacity to meet current and future demand for early years, primary, secondary and special school places.
 It seeks to achieve this in partnership with key stakeholders including early years settings, schools, academies, parents and carers, dioceses, borough and district councils and local communities.
-Main Sources of Information ESCC Education Commissioning Plan 2017-21 Existing and Planned Provision There are six state-funded secondary schools in Lewes District, Over the Local Plan period, ESCC is planning to provide around 450 additional secondary places in the District through expansion of existing schools.
-UTC@Harbourside, a University Technical College in Newhaven catering for 14-19 year olds, will close at the end of the 2018/19 academic year.
-Funding Sources Central Government grant, ESCC capital programme and developer contributions (existing S106 funds and CIL).
+Main Sources of Information ESCC Education Commissioning Plan 2017-21 Existing and Planned Provision There are six state-funded secondary schools in Lewes District, Over the Local Plan period, ESCC is planning to provide around 450 additional secondary places in the district through expansion of existing schools.
+Funding Sources Central Government grant, ESCC capital programme and developer contributions (existing S106 funds and future CIL).
 Key Issues Additional secondary school places are required to support development in Newhaven, Peacehaven and Telscombe with a shortfall of Year 7 places beginning to emerge from September 2019, reaching potentially 450 places (three forms of entry) during the next decade.
 ESCC consider it is more efficient to adopt solutions that address pressures across the Newhaven/Peacehaven area rather than separately.
 ESCC is working with both Seahaven Academy in Newhaven and Peacehaven Community School to ensure additional places can be delivered across the area in a timely manner.
 ESCC's aim is to deliver the additional places in phases as they are needed.
 The first phase is expansion of Seahaven Academy by one form of entry (150 additional places) by September 2020.
 Summary/Role of Local Plan and IDP The Local Plan should seek to ensure that education provision meets the needs of communities, particularly where new housing development creates a need for new or expanded facilities.